RajanRajbhar12/RajanRajbhar12/README.md

 ### 💡 Projects I'm working on:
 - **QuizWiz**: An AI-powered quiz generator with custom question formats, built for seamless learning and testing.
 - **FoodWiz**: A recipe generation platform that whips up creative meal ideas using AI.
-- **JobSwipe**: A platform where job seekers and employers can match with a simple swipe, just like a dating app – but for jobs! 😉

 ### 💞️ Let's collaborate:
 I'm open to collaborating on anything related to **AI**, **web development**, or **creative tech solutions**.
 Got a project idea?
 Let’s make it happen!
 I’m always excited to explore new opportunities.